marionettejs/backbone.marionette/docs/backbone.radio.md

 In addition to the standard documentation, the Radio has been integrated in Marionette 3 to provide clearer interfaces to the existing API.
 This is detailed in the documentation below.
-As always, anything that extends from `Marionette.Object` has access to this API.
+Anything that extends from `Marionette.Object` has access to this API.

 ## Documentation Index